Benzodiazepines

 • Avoid injecting crushed tablets or melted down gel capsules; this is extremely dangerous and sometimes fatal.
 The chalk in tablets causes collapsed veins and can lead to infection and abscess.
 Injecting gel capsules can also be fatal when the gel solidifies inside the blood vessels.

 • Avoid benzos during pregnancy as they may increase the risks of the birth defects.
-Adults taking benzos may experience side effects; so too may the baby e.g. sedation, decreased muscle tone (floppiness), and breathing problems
+Just as adults taking benzos may experience side effects so too may the unborn baby e.g. sedation, decreased muscle tone (floppiness), and breathing problems

 • There are also some reports of benzodiazepine withdrawal occurring in newborns exposed to benzodiazepines in utero.
 Symptoms of benzodiazepine withdrawal include irritability and sleep disruption.